Skip to Content

 1. Choose a Good Sleeping Pad

-Probably one of the most important elements of great outdoor sleep, sleeping pads can make the difference in sleeping and not sleeping.
 The material you choose should guarantee that it packs easily but inflates instantly.
 Ensure that it is durable on the base and that you can alter its firmness.

-In case you’re camping in your off grid trailer, it is recommended that you bring along an extra box mattress pad for extra comfort.
 If you can also include a tiny backpacking pillow beside your camping gear, you should do it as well.
-Pillows can have a huge effect when staying warm.
+Pillows can have a huge effect on staying warm.

 You can also put in a few garments in your shirt for a pillow, although it may need some fluff.